TownLake/blog-samrhea-legacy/content/posts/2021/zero-trust-samba.md

 ![create tunnel](../../../static/media/post-images/zero-trust-samba/create-tunnel.png)

-The command above created a Tunnel in my account and issued credentials for that Tunnel to this instance of `cloduflared`.
+The command above created a Tunnel in my account and issued credentials for that Tunnel to this instance of `cloudflared`.
 The Tunnel I created is not ephemeral or dependent on `cloudflared` to be running.
 For example, when `cloudflared` restarts, I do not need to recreate this Tunnel.

 Next, I am going to configure the private network functionality of Cloudflare Tunnel.
-The command below will tell Cloudflare to send traffic inside of my private network, bound for the IP CIDR, to the Tunnel I just created.
+The command below will tell Cloudflare to send traffic inside of my private network, bound for the specified IP CIDR, to the Tunnel I just created.

 ```sh
 cloudflared tunnel route ip add 10.0.0.4/32 smb-machine